keatec/h5generator/README.md

 </div>
 ```

-> by unhiding this tag your template can be directly edited for Design questions.
-> It is also possible to add demotags to the generator which can be used to test different
+> By changing `"display:none"` to `display:block` the templates will become visible in your HTML page.
+You can directly change and check the visual appearance without executing code to check designs
-> visual effects and scenarios.
-During compilation this elements will removed
+> To support this kind of coding you can also add html to the generatore using a class `htmlGeneratorsDemo`.
+During compilation these elements will removed

-generators can (and should) be nested.
+## Generators can (and should) be nested.

 ```html
 <div data-generator="softi"> <--*1